foremap/deepdive-app-chinese/README.md

-2、**Postgresql 9.6**
+* **Postgresql 9.6**

-You can select postgres from DeepDive's installer to install it and spin up an instance on you machine, or just run the following command:
+We can select postgres from DeepDive's installer to install it and spin up an instance on you machine, or just run the following command:

 ``` bash
 bash <(curl -fsSL git.io/getdeepdive) postgres
 ```

-3、**CoreNlp model**
+* **CoreNlp model**

-For chinese support , you must download stanford-srparser-2014-10-23-models.jar and stanford-chinese-corenlp-2016-01-19-models.jar from stanford NLP website.
+For chinese support , we must download stanford-srparser-2014-10-23-models.jar and stanford-chinese-corenlp-2016-01-19-models.jar from stanford NLP website.

 > https://nlp.stanford.edu/software/stanford-chinese-corenlp-2016-01-19-models.jar
 > https://nlp.stanford.edu/software/stanford-srparser-2014-10-23-models.jar